qcif/rdsi-arms/support/dev/README.md

-# Installing ARMS from Maven manually
+# Installing ARMS manually from the Nexus repository

 ## Overview

-These instructions describe how to manually install ARMS from the pre-compiled releases in Maven.
+These instructions describe how to manually install ARMS from the pre-compiled releases in the Nexus repository.

-There are other ways to install ARMS, such as installing it from the sources and using Puppet to install the pre-compiled releases in Maven.
+There are other ways to install ARMS, such as installing it from the sources or using Puppet to install from the Nexus repository.

 ## Requirements